The Race to Push

 To prevent this from happening, Git’s default behavior is that a push must result in a fast-forward on the server.
 What this means is that the update from the branch’s old commit to its new commit must follow a linear path forward through the DAG.
 In the example above, Alice’s push resulted in a fast-forward, because there is a path forward from A to B. However, Bob’s push would be blocked, because there is no path that gets from B to C, without having to move backward through the DAG.

 Side note: Git allows you to override this behavior with a force push.
-However, Azure DevOps and many other services allow you to configure the repo to block force pushes to important branches like master.
+However, Azure DevOps and many other services allow you to configure the repo to block force pushes to important branches like main.
 It’s generally a good idea to prevent arbitrary pushes to shared branches.

 So, Bob’s push gets blocked, and Bob is now forced to fetch again, and ensure that his push will result in a fast-forward.
 He can do this by either merging: